coreymaps/cs/content/project/tba_subsidence/index.md

 <figure>
 <img class="special-img-class" src="/img/tba_usmex_wb.png" />

 <figcaption>Transboundary aquifers of the world and two that I highlighted in this study.
-The location of the drilling photo marked at the top of this post is marked in the lower left hand panel.
+The location of the drilling photo at the top of this post is marked in the lower left hand panel.
 Data: UN-International Groundwater Resource Assessment Center</figcaption>
 </figure>

 Drawing from political scientific research into the governing characteristics of political institutions that [successfully manage common pool resources](https://www.cambridge.org/core/books/governing-the-commons/A8BB63BC4A1433A50A3FB92EDBBB97D5), I sought to use cutting-edge methods in satellite radar remote sensing to fill a key characteristic of governing institutions for water sustainability: unbiased monitoring of the condition of the shared resource.